I want to know if you will risk looking like a fool, for love, for your dream, for the adventure of being alive. (Oriah Mountain Dreamer)

 I went back at every opportunity, but over time I got used to being home again and I was happy to be near my family, especially when my first niece was born in 2012 (I now have 6 nieces and nephews) but my love of travel and Africa never went away.

-Being an entrepreneur has always been in my nature, so just to add to the pressure, I decided to run my own tour – which was a lot of work, but actually turned out to be the best thing I did last year and really kept me going.
-So much so, I decided to do another Kenya trip in 2017.
+Being an entrepreneur has always been in my nature, so just to add to the pressure, I decided to run my own tour, which turned out to be the best thing I did last year and really kept me going.
+So much so, I decided to do another Kenya trip in 2017 and my new company Rock My Adventure was born.

 Weirdly, the day before I found out I was being made redundant, I serendipitously signed up for my friend Camille’s newsletter.
 She says “Want to Travel the World and Create the Life of Your Dreams?
 Sign Up and I’ll Show You How!”
 So, I did.